Sunday, November 3, 2013

 The Waynesboro Three

 I remember the Waynesboro boys as three of only six black guys in Cone Hall at Georgia Southern College during my freshman year in the early eighties.
-They were tough, country dudes who I became close friends with.
+They were tough, country dudes with whom I became close friends.
 We played pick-up basketball together in the old gym or behind one of the male dorms before hitting the books after class or killing time on the weekends.
 I liked how my newfound buddies and I debated the future of a new type of music called Rap, with no idea how it would one day impact the world!
-We even connected with our white neighbors from Lawrenceville, Marietta, and Dallas, Georgia.
+We even connected with our white neighbors from places like Lawrenceville, Marietta, and Dallas, Georgia.
 The six of us joined them once on a hot Saturday night in a massive patty raid across campus.
 Only one of the three hung around to graduate.
 Henderson, the toughest of the trio, took a job in a warehouse in his hometown after his Freshman year.
 Gabe, the lady's man, relocated to Philadelphia to become a boxer at the end of three semesters.
 I'll never forget those outstanding men who made life fun.

 No comments: